Cr-Browning/PhotoWebpage/README.md

 - Responsive design that works on all devices
 - Instagram integration to display your latest photos
-- Modern UI with smooth animations
+- Modern UI with smooth animations and transitions
 - TypeScript for type safety and better development experience
 - Backend API for Instagram data fetching
 - Easy to customize and extend